DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **CSS Selectors:** An understanding of sibling relationships is essential for using advanced CSS selectors like the adjacent sibling (`+`) and general sibling (`~`) selectors.

 ---

+#### ONLY-OF-TYPE

+### Course Step Number: 405

+### Date Researched: 2025-08-05

+### Key Learnings:

+- **Structural Pseudo-classes:** The `only-of-type` selector is part of a family of advanced CSS selectors that target elements based on their position within a parent.
+- **Code Maintenance:** Using pseudo-classes like `only-of-type` can lead to cleaner HTML, as it reduces the need for extra classes or IDs for styling purposes.

+---